Right to be forgotten: European Union and United Kingdom

-The European Union has been pushing for the delinkings requested by EU citizens to be implemented by Google not just in European versions of Google (as in google.co.uk, google.fr, etc.), but on google.com and other international subdomains.
+The European Union has been advocating for the delinkings requested by EU citizens to be implemented by Google not just in European versions of Google (as in google.co.uk, google.fr, etc.), but on google.com and other international subdomains.
 Regulators want delinkings to be implemented so that the law cannot be circumvented in any way.
 Google has refused the French Data Protection Agency's demand to apply the right internationally.
 Due in part to their refusal to comply with the recommendation of the privacy regulating board Google has become the subject of a four-year-long antitrust investigation by the European Commission.
 In September 2015, the French Data Protection Agency dismissed Google's appeal.

-The French Data Protection Agency appealed to the EU courts to seek action on Google for failing to delink across its global servers.
+The French Data Protection Agency appealed to the EU courts to seek action on Google for failing to delink in its global servers.
 In September 2019 the Court of Justice for the EU issued its decision, finding that Google is not required to delink on sites external to the EU, concluding that "Currently, there is no obligation under EU law, for a search engine operator who grants a request for de-referencing made by a data subject ... to carry out such a de-referencing on all the versions of its search engine."

 As of September 2015, the most delinked site is www.facebook.com.
 Three of Google's own sites, groups.google.com, plus.google.com and www.youtube.com are among the ten most delinked sites.
-In addition to Google, Yahoo and Bing have also put up forms for making delinking requests.
+In addition to Google, Yahoo! and Bing have also made forms available for making delinking requests.

-In September 2019, the European Court of Justice ruled that the Right to be Forgotten did not apply outside of its member states.
+In September 2019, the European Court of Justice ruled that the right to be forgotten did not apply outside of its member states.
 The ruling meant that Google did not have to delete the names of individuals from all of its international versions.